jameshanlon/cheese/cheese/pages/energy-tracer-rates.md

    it is paid as part of the fee.
  - For qualified ETs, please note that the payment includes conducting the 1-month follow-up with the customer.
+ - For those surveys, following your first day of training surveys, where a trainee ET is leading the survey (i.e taking responsibility) but supervised by an experienced ET, we pay a flat fee of £20 per survey to the trainee.
+After a further 3-5 surveys led by you, Brian Harper or one of our experienced ETs will confirm that you are competent and you will be ‘signed off as qualified’.
+You can then carry out surveys unsupervised.
  - Since we are now operating in Bath and outlying villages in the Bristol Postcode area, for any travel beyond 5 miles from the city centre, we will now pay for ET's travel time.
 Example, Compton Dando: 10 miles from City centre we will pay for the 5 extra miles there and back = 10 miles of travel time at £17.50/hour = 29p/minute.
 Travel times are available on Google maps etc.
+ - The survey payment will only be made on the completion of all the following tasks:
+    * Full survey with memory-stick and paper report delivered to householder.
+    * Upload of survey results.
+    * Follow-up phone call after one month to check on the householder’s progress if they haven’t already filled it in themselves.

 ## Trainee ETs